-The Company's exposure to market risk resulting from changes in interest rates relates primarily to our investment portfolio.
+Our exposure to market risk resulting from changes in interest rates relates primarily to our investment portfolio.
 All of our cash equivalents and marketable securities are designated as available-for-sale and are therefore recorded at fair market value on our balance sheet with the unrealized gains or losses reported as a separate component of other comprehensive income or loss.
 The fair market value of our marketable securities could be adversely impacted due to a rise in interest rates, but we do not believe such impact would be material.
-Securities with longer maturities are subject to a greater interest rate risk than those with shorter maturities and as of March 31, 2006 our portfolio maturity was relatively short.
-If current interest rates were to increase or decrease by 10%, the fair market value of our investment portfolio could increase or decrease by approximately \$286,000.
+Securities with longer maturities are subject to a greater interest rate risk than those with shorter maturities and as of June 30, 2006 our portfolio maturity was relatively short.
+If current interest rates were to increase or decrease by 10%, the fair market value of our investment portfolio could increase or decrease by approximately \$281,000.

 An immediate 10% increase or decrease in current interest rates would furthermore not have a material impact on our debt obligations due to the fixed nature of the majority of our debt obligations.
 However, the interest expense associated with our \$50.0 million revolving credit line, which bears interest at floating rates, plus applicable margins, based on either the prime rate or LIBOR, could be affected.
 In October 2005, we elected to borrow \$30.0 million at a one-month LIBOR interest rate, inclusive of the applicable margin, of 5.72% per annum.
 Upon the one-month maturity date of the \$30.0 million drawdown, we had the opportunity to either repay all or a portion of the \$30.0 million drawdown, or convert the \$30.0 million drawdown into a new borrowing at either the then applicable one, three or six month LIBOR rate plus an applicable margin or at the prime rate.
 We elected to continue rolling this drawdown forward in monthly increments at the then applicable one-month LIBOR interest rates, inclusive of the applicable margin, until such time that we decided to repay the \$30.0 million drawdown in full in January 2006 at which point the effective interest rate had risen to 6.12%.
-As of March 31, 2006, the \$50.0 million revolving credit line had an effective interest rate of 7.33%.
+As of June 30, 2006, the \$50.0 million revolving credit line and effective interest rate of 7.83%.
 Therefore, any borrowings from our \$50.0 million revolving credit line are subject to interest rate risk.
+In August 2006, the \$50.0 million revolving credit line was amended (see Note 17 of our "Notes to Condensed Consolidated Financial Statements" in Item 1 of this Quarterly Report on Form 10-Q).

 The fair market value of our long-term fixed interest rate debt is subject to interest rate risk.
 Generally, the fair market value of fixed interest rate debt will increase as interest rates fall and decrease as interest rates rise.
 These interest rate changes may affect the fair market value of the fixed interest rate debt but do not impact our earnings or cash flows.
 The fair market value of our convertible subordinated debentures is based on quoted market prices.
-The estimated fair value of our convertible subordinated debentures as of March 31, 2006 was approximately \$145.3 million versus approximately \$98.9 million as of December 31, 2005.
+The estimated fair value of our convertible subordinated debentures as of June 30, 2006 was approximately \$119.9 million versus approximately \$98.9 million as of December 31, 2005.